Construction: General Licensing and Certification for Construction Advancement

 Construction Management Certification

-Some areas usually included in coursework for the certificate are:
+Some areas usually included in coursework for the certifications are:

 - Project cost determination